TKallel/Capstone/README.md

 ### Function 3 (3D) — Minimizing by maximizing

 The goal was to reduce drug side effects.
 Since the output was already expressed as a negative value, maximizing it directly is the same as minimizing harm.
-No extra work needed — but worth confirming rather than assuming.
+No extra work needed.

 ### Functions 4 and 5 (4D) — Taming extreme ranges